 From the walk, two references slid onto the same page in my sketchbook — one furniture, one folk toy, both already chairs of the body.

-An origin sketch in pencil and watercolour: a Cajón box drum, an anatomical sketch of a cicada, and a seated figure striking a low rounded stool.
+An origin sketch in pencil and watercolor: a Cajón box drum, an anatomical sketch of a cicada, and a seated figure striking a low rounded stool.
 Arrows connect the three to a final form proposal at the right.

 • Cajón The box drum you sit on and play between your knees.
 Already a chair-and-instrument hybrid.
 Public-park-friendly: low, broad base, no moving parts.